The-OpenROAD-Project/OpenLane/configuration/README.md

 | `GLB_RESIZER_ALLOW_SETUP_VIOS` | Allows setup violations when fixing hold. <br> (Default: `0`)|
 | `GLB_OPTIMIZE_MIRRORING` | Specifies whether or not to run an optimize_mirroring pass whenever detailed placement happens after Routing timing optimization.
 This pass will mirror the cells whenever possible to optimize the design.
 1 = Enabled, 0 = Disabled. <br> (Default: `1`) |
 | `GLB_RT_ADJUSTMENT` | Reduction in the routing capacity of the edges between the cells in the global routing graph.
 Values range from 0 to 1. <br> 1 = most reduction, 0 = least reduction  <br> (Default: `0`)|
-| `GLB_RT_LAYER_ADJUSTMENTS` | Layer-specific reductions in the routing capacity of the edges between the cells in the global routing graph, delimited by commas.
-Values range from 0 to 1. <br> (Default: `0.99,0,0,0,0,0`)

 #### Deprecated Layer Adjustment Variables
-These variables worked initially, but they were too sky130 specific to be scalable.
-Currently, if they exist, they'll be concatenated into GLB_RT_LAYER_ADJUSTMENTS, but it's recommended to update your configuration to use `GLB_RT_LAYER_ADJUSTMENTS`.
+These variables worked initially, but they were too sky130 specific and will be removed.
+Currently, if you define them in your design, they'll be concatenated into GLB_RT_LAYER_ADJUSTMENTS, but it's recommended to update your configuration to use `GLB_RT_LAYER_ADJUSTMENTS`, which is defined in the PDK.

 | Variable      | Description                                                   |
 |---------------|---------------------------------------------------------------|